s4sachin/deepsearch-agent/README.md

 ### Prerequisites

 - Node.js 22+ with pnpm
-- Docker Desktop (for PostgreSQL and Redis)
+- Docker Desktop (for Redis only - PostgreSQL is on Supabase)
+- Supabase account and project
 - Azure OpenAI API access
 - Serper API key
 - Discord OAuth application